Telecommunications Engineer

 Entry requirements

-To become a telecommunications engineer you need to have a tertiary qualification such as a degree in telecommunications, electrical and electronic engineering, or computer science.
+To become a telecommunications engineer you need to have a certificate, diploma or degree in telecommunications, electrical and electronic engineering, or computer science.

 Some employers offer cadetships, which allow you to study for a qualification while working.